 - You need to talk on the given prompts but need not maintain any sequence.

 You may not be familiar with ‘an unusual activity’ but you may know many common activities.
 So, make a usual activity which you do but not like all other common activities.
-Think about such activities; it can be fishing in the open waters, playing games with little kids, cleaning the neighbourhood, watching a movie with the whole neighbourhood, arranging a neighbourhood party.
-All these activities may be common ones, but think again carefully; for many of us these activities can be unusual.
+Think about such activities; it can be fishing in the open waters, playing games with little kids, cleaning the neighbourhood, watching a movie with the whole neighbourhood, or arranging a neighbourhood party.
+All these activities may be common ones, but think again carefully; for many of us, these activities can be unusual.
 Many people don’t like to be a part of the society but sometimes we see them working with us and helping.
 The activities are, therefore, unusual to them because they are not accustomed to those activities.

 I’ll just make a short note like this one in 1 minute:

 Now, I’ll begin with an opening statement confessing intelligently that I don’t know much about the topic.
 Let’s take a look:

 “Thank you for the topic card.
 Frankly speaking, I don’t do much unusual activities nowadays as I’m quite busy with my job/studies.
 I did some social work when I was a student in grade 5/6 in my school life.
 Then I became an introvert due to my experience of getting bullied in school.
 So, gathering with a group of people or joining a party has always been something that I wanted to avoid.
 I used to hide when there was a party at my school, my house, or in the neighbourhood as I found it completely strange in the midst of a cluster of people.
 It is, therefore, quite difficult to recollect any such activity.”